micag2025/llmed_certification_FineTuneFlow/README.md

 # LLM Engineering and Deployment (LLMED) Certification:Capstone Project: LLM Fine-Tuning & Optimization for Dialogue Summarization (HighlightSum)

-This repository is part of capstone project for the **LLM Engineering and Deployment Certification program** by [Ready Tensor](https://www.readytensor.ai) and it is linked to the publication:**LLMED Certification:Capstone Project:LLM Fine-Tuning & Optimization for Dialogue Summarization (SAMSum)** available on [Ready Tensor](https://www.readytensor.ai).
+This repository is part of capstone project for the **LLM Engineering and Deployment Certification program** by [Ready Tensor](https://www.readytensor.ai) and it is linked to the publication:**LLMED Certification:Capstone Project:LLM Fine-Tuning & Optimization for Dialogue Summarization (HighlightSum)** available on [Ready Tensor](https://www.readytensor.ai).
 This project builds a complete evaluation, selection, and fine-tuning pipeline for small-to-medium open-source language models.
 The objective is to identify the most efficient model for dialogue summarization, then fine-tune it using QLoRA and optimize it for real-world deployment.
-This was achieved using a subset of the Highlightsum dataset.
+This was achieved using a subset of the HighlightSum dataset.
 This capstone project focuses on fine-tuning and benchmarking large language models for efficient, high-quality conversational summarization.

 ---

 ## Project Overview (Description)

-This project develops a scalable, efficient workflow for selecting, fine-tuning, and evaluating open-source LLMs (e.g. BART, T5, LLaMA, Mistral, Qwen) for the task of dialogue summarization, using a subset of the benchmark [HighlightSum dataset](https://huggingface.co/datasets/knkarthick/highlightsum) as a test dataset.
+This project develops a scalable, efficient workflow for selecting, fine-tuning, and evaluating open-source LLMs (e.g. BART, T5, LLaMA-1B, LLaMA-3B, Phi-3-Mini) for the task of dialogue summarization, using a subset of the benchmark [HighlightSum dataset](https://huggingface.co/datasets/knkarthick/highlightsum) as a test dataset.
 The codebase automates model selection via benchmarking, applies QLoRA for parameter-efficient fine-tuning, and outputs deployable artifacts.

 ---